CarleneCannon-Conner/FreeCodeCampTutorials-Exersises/README.md

 •	Rule #1: Don't look at the example project's code.
 Figure it out for yourself.

-•	Rule #2: Fulfill the below user stories.
+•	Rule #2: Fulfil the below user stories.
 Use whichever libraries you need.
 Give it your own personal style.

 •	User Story: I can view a tribute page with an image and text.